 While curating PPC campaigns, you have to choose a keyword match type for bidding to let Google know how aggressively or restrictively you want it to match your ads to keyword searches.
-When advertising, there are three different types of keyword match for Google Search Ads to choose from.
+When advertising, there are three different types of keyword match for Google Search Ads to choose from: Broad Match VS Phrase Match VS Exact Match.

-In this article, we will be discussing all three keyword match types and how they differ.
+In this article, we will be discussing all three keyword: Broad Match VS Phrase Match VS Exact Match and how they differ.
 We will also highlight why keyword match types are important to ensure successful PPC ad campaigns.

 What are the keyword match types?

-There are three keyword match types for text ads in a PPC campaign; broad match, phrase match, or an exact match.
+There are three keyword match types for text ads in a PPC campaign; Broad Match VS Phrase Match VS Exact Match.
 Each one of them has its own advantages and disadvantages.
 Let’s explore them in detail.

 Broad Match Type